arkantos1482/leveldb-viewer/readme.md

-# LevelDB Viewer
+# LevelDB Viewer (Graphical)

-LevelDB Viewer is a simple, yet powerful command-line tool for viewing and exploring LevelDB databases.
-It allows you to inspect the contents of a LevelDB database, filter by key prefixes, and display the key-value pairs in a human-readable format.
-This tool is especially useful for developers and data engineers working with LevelDB.
+LevelDB Viewer is a graphical terminal-based tool for viewing and exploring LevelDB databases.
+It allows you to inspect the contents of a LevelDB database, filter by key prefixes, search for specific keys, and navigate through large datasets with pagination.

 ## Features

+- **Graphical Interface**: Browse LevelDB databases in a graphical terminal UI using `tview`.
 - **View All Keys and Values**: Traverse through all keys and values in the LevelDB database.
+- **Search Functionality**: Search for keys by typing a prefix or substring.
-- **Key Prefix Filtering**: Filter the displayed keys by a specific prefix.
+- **Key Prefix Filtering**: Filter keys by prefix directly within the UI.
+- **Pagination**: Handle large datasets by navigating through pages of keys.
-- **Easy to Use**: Simple command-line interface for quick database inspection.
+- **Easy to Use**: Simple and intuitive interface for quick database inspection.

 ## Installation